meowdaline/6m-software-1.3-test-method/quiz.md

 # Quiz

-## Testing Methodologies
+## Agile SCRUM

-### Q1: Which of the following is NOT a part of the software development life cycle?
+### Q1: Agile and SCRUM are identical.

-- D: None of the above
+- B: False
 ---

-### Q2: What test deals with isolation testing of the smallest piece of logic?
+### Q2: Which of the following is incorrect about Agile Manifesto?

-- A: Unit testing
+- D: Following a plan > responding to change
 ---

-### Q3: What test deals with testing the functionality of the software by end users before launch?
+### Q3: Which role is not part of the SCRUM Team?

-- C: Acceptance testing
+- D: Deployment Specialist
 ---

-### Q4: What test deals with testing multiple software modules together as a group?
+### Q4: Which of the following is NOT part of the three pillars in SCRUM Theory?

-- B: Integration testing
+- A: Competency
 ---

-### Q5: What test determines the peak load and/or how many requests can the system receive.
+### Q5: Which of the following is not a SCRUM Value?

-- B: Stress testing
+- B: Test
 ---

-### Q6: Each programming language has only one testing framework dedicated to it.
+### Q6: Which of the following is false about what sprint is?
-- B: False
+- A: It is a 3-days fast development track.
 ---

-### Q7: Which of the following is NOT a primitive data type in JavaScript?
+### Q7: Which of the following is false about what sprint planning is?

-- object
+- B: It is where product backlog is being filled with user stories.
 ---

-### Q8: Which of the following statements is NOT true?
+### Q8: Which sentence is false in describing the difference between sprint backlog and product backlog?

-- D: Strings should be inside double quotes(“”).
+- D: Sprint backlog contains only the outstanding user stories from previous sprint.
 ---

-### Q9: Testing should only be done right before the application is released to the public
+### Q9: Which of the following is incorrect about the definition of done?

-- B: False
+- C: The developer who undertake the task defines the definition of done independently.
 ---

-### Q10: Arrays in Javascript start with what index?
+### Q10: Which of the following does not describe the purpose of retrospective meeting?

-- A: 0
+- D: All improvements should be implemented immediately in the next sprint.